MicrosoftDocs/windows-itpro-docs/browsers/edge/microsoft-edge-kiosk-mode-deploy.md

 ---
-description: Microsoft Edge kiosk mode works with assigned access to allow IT, administrators, to create a tailored browsing experience designed for kiosk devices.
+description: Microsoft Edge kiosk mode works with assigned access to allow IT admins to create a tailored browsing experience designed for kiosk devices.
 To use Microsoft Edge kiosk mode, you must configure Microsoft Edge as an application in assigned access. ms.assetid:
 author: shortpatti
 ms.author: pashort